- Deeper Learning and College Attendance: What Happens After High School? (Updated Findings)

 Findings From the Study of Deeper Learning: Opportunities and Outcomes

 The William and Flora Hewlett Foundation defines deeper learning as “a set of competencies students must master in order to develop a keen understanding of academic content and apply their knowledge to problems in the classroom and on the job.”
-In the first of the three reports in this series about deeper learning, the authors provided a picture of the strategies and structures the adults in the sampled network schools used to foster deeper learning.
+In the first of a series of reports about deeper learning, the authors provided a picture of the strategies and structures the adults in the sampled network schools used to foster deeper learning.
 In the second, they focused on the question of whether students who attended the selected network schools in the study experienced more opportunities to engage in deeper learning than would likely have been the case had they not attended the network schools.

 In this third report, the focus is on whether students who attended selected network schools had higher educational outcomes than did their matched counterparts who attended similar non-network schools.
 In particular, there were two key questions: